-The Next Generation of Discrimination: Homophobia’s Effects on Young People
+The Dangerous Effect of Homophobia on Young People

 Recently, Australia’s Coalition politicians successfully won support for a delay on voting on the bill that might grant religious schools the ability to discriminate against LGBTQIA students.
 This has caused outrage among the Labor party’s politicians, who say that Coalition stated themselves to be in favour of discrimination protections.